 Hopefully, you aren’t in a situation that renders you or your family homeless.
 If that is the case, you will need to research what your state provides homeless families.

-Massachusetts is the only state with “right to shelter,” which means that anyone who has children under age 21 and is income eligible may apply for Emergency Assistance through the state’s Department of Housing and Community Development.
-You currently need to be able to prove you are a Massachusetts resident to apply.
+Massachusetts and New York are the only states with “right to shelter.”
+This means that anyone who has children under age 21 and is income-eligible may apply for Emergency Assistance through the state’s Department of Housing and Community Development.
+You currently need to be able to prove you are a local resident to apply.
 You might be placed in a motel or in a congregate setting.
 Other states have private and non-profit organizations and systems to help homeless families.

 Far less is generally available to singles that are homeless.
-You may also check with the local Salvation Army or churches for assistance.
+Check with the local Salvation Army or churches for assistance.